 Your newsletter subscribers are your LOYAL fans.
 They are the ones who will stick with you through the good and bad times of blogging.
 They are also the ones who will help you share your blog posts faster than anyone else (and yes, that sometimes includes faster than your personal friends and family members).

 4. Pick One or Two Social Networks

 I recommend that you get social media channels set up across ALL of them with your blog branding ASAP.
 Although, it would be nice to do something on every social network, I encourage you to only pick one or two social networks to focus on growing and interacting with your audience on to start.

 Every social network has advantages.
-Revert back to who your audience is and be where your reader is going to be.
+Look back at the questions you answered above when you determined who your audience is, and focus on the social platforms where your reader is going to be.
 Be sure to learn how to grow it the right way, so you can build community on social media.